supersayan-labs/supersayan/docs/client_server_testing.md

 The client test will:

 1. Train a simple neural network for house price prediction
-2. Convert the
-model to a SuperSayan pure model
+2. Convert the model to a SuperSayan pure model (all layers in FHE)
-3. Upload the model to the server
+3. Test the pure model with remote execution:
-4. Run inference layer by layer:
+   - Client generates a single encryption key
-   - Client encrypts input data
+   - Client encrypts input data once
    - Client sends encrypted data to server
-   - Server performs FHE operations
+   - Server processes all layers in FHE sequentially
-   - Server returns encrypted results
+   - Server returns final encrypted results
-   - Client decrypts results
+   - Client decrypts results with the same key
+4. Convert the model to a SuperSayan hybrid model (selective FHE)
+5. Test the hybrid model with mixed execution:
+   - Client processes each layer accordingly
+   - For FHE layers: encrypts data, sends to server, receives encrypted results, decrypts
+   - For non-FHE layers: processes locally in plaintext
-5. Compare the results with the original PyTorch model
+6. Compare results with the original PyTorch model

 ## How It Works